【嘉義 佐一茶屋】Chaya Zoy in Chiayi, Taiwan

 The exterior exudes a modernized, wooden Japanese aesthetic, complemented by Noren (暖簾, Japanese dividers) extending from the entrance, casting gentle shadows inside.

-When stepping into Chaya Zoy (佐一茶屋), a welcoming waitress guided us to our seats strategically positioned for the ultimate afternoon tea experience.
-To partake in this cozy experience, guests are kindly asked to slip off their shoes before going up the stairs to settle onto the plush floor chairs with windows that’ll show you the stunning scenic views of the Alishan mountains.
+When we stepped into Chaya Zoy, a welcoming waitress guided us to our seats, strategically positioned for the ultimate afternoon tea experience.
+To partake in this cozy experience, guests are kindly asked to remove their shoes before climbing the stairs to settle into plush floor chairs with windows that offer stunning scenic views of the Alishan mountains.

 Since we skipped lunch because we were hiking in Alishan, our afternoon tea adventure morphed into a huge feast with a huge variety of afternoon tea treats and some savory dishes on our table!